-Remeasurement of consideration liability nance leases
+Bank borrowings Remeasurement of consideration liability

-4,526 6,612

-Capital expenditure - h אוואוע

 2019 2018

+Dec Dec

+ZW\$ '000 ZW\$ '000

+22,087 20,076

+22,087 20,076

+Dec

-Dec ZW\$ Dec ZW\$
+Dec ZW\$ '000 ZW\$ '000

-000 000

-cquisition of property, vehicles and equipment 22,087 20,076
+Acquisition of property, vehicles and equipment

-he Group had no approved capital commitments at the da ate of approval of financial result s for both
+The Group had no approved capital commitments at the date of approval of financial results for both

+Capital expenditure

-Contingent liabilities The group is a defendant in various labour disputes with former employees.
+The group is a defendant in various labour disputes with former employees.
 The cases are at various stages.
 The total being claimed in all these cases is ZW\$ 895,800.

-There are no adjusting or non-adjusting events after the reporting date which have an effect on the financial position of the group as at the reporting date nor require disclosure in the financial stateme
+There are no adjusting or non-adjusting events after the reporting date which have an effect on the financial position of the group as at the reporting date nor require disclosure in the financial statements.

-The inflation adjusted consolidated financial statements from which the abridged version has been extracted have been audited by Ernst & Young Chartered Accountants (Zimbabwe).
+rine initiation adjusted consolidated initiations statements from winter the ability development extracted have been audited by Ernst & Young Chartered Accountants (Zimbabwe).
 An adverse opinion has been issued thereon in respect of non-compliance with the requirements of International Accounting Standard 21 (IAS 21) "The Effects of Foreign Exchange Rates", International Accounting Standard 29 (IAS 29) "Financial Reporting in Hyperinflationary Economies", as well as non-compliance with International Accounting Standard 8 (IAS8) "Accounting for Policy Changes in Accounting Estimates and Errors".
 There are no other key audit matters communicated in the audit report.

-The auditors' report on the inflation adjusted consolidated financial statements is available for inspection at the Company's registered office."
+The auditors' report on the inflation adjusted consolidated financial statements is available for inspection at the Company's registered office.'